bioc/PhyloProfileData/README.md

 # PhyloProfileData
-The PhyloProfileData package provides a collection of datasets to accompany the PhyloProfile package
+Two experimental datasets to illustrate running and analysing phylogenetic profiles with PhyloProfile package.